albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `DOC-REQ-007`
     -   **Title:** Document CortexConfiguration.py parameters.
     -   **Status:** `Open`
     -   **Description:** Add detailed comments or docstrings to `systemCore/engineMain/CortexConfiguration.py` explaining the purpose of each configuration parameter, its possible values, and its impact on the system's behavior.
-This is crucial for new developers to understand how to tune the AI's performance and features.
+This is crucial for new developers to understand how to tune the logic performance and features.
 ---

 ## **LAUNCHER**